 I grew more and more frustrated as I sat on the couch, not feeling well enough to do all the things I wanted to do.
-I fought feelings of embarrassment, maybe even shame, over not having a productive day.
+I fought feelings of embarrassment, maybe even shame, over not being productive.

-As I seek balance between productivity, rest and play, I’m realizing pursuing productivity isn’t bad or wrong in and of itself.
+As I seek balance between productivity, rest and play, I’m realizing wanting to be productive isn’t bad or wrong in and of itself.
 Productivity is very gratifying.
 It’s how we share our gifts, skills and talents with the world.
-Productivity is a gift to be enjoyed.
+It’s a gift to be enjoyed.

 It’s only dysfunctional when I try to ignore it and push it down because I think I’m supposed to be resting, push myself beyond my physical, mental and emotional limits, or when I let my sense of self-worth get entangled in being productive.
 I’m sure there are other ways productivity, or the pursuit of it, can be unhealthy, but these are the tendencies I’ve noticed in my own life.

-I’d love you to join me as I unravel my unhealthy relationship with productivity and find healthy ways to enjoy it.
+I’d love you to join me as I redefine productivity and learn how to have a productive day.